coolb0y/Bossmail/README.md

 # Bossmail
 This project was created for Flipr Hackathon 9.0 .
 You can send many mail at any scheduled time .
 Just Now to  any time in Future .
 Put Time in  IST only
-(Note this proeject is also available on my another github account with username cyberboy007 created for hackathon .
+(Note this project is also available on my another github account with username cyberboy007 created for hackathon .
 # MAILBOSS

 A fullstack web application where users can login and send